Change Location

 Select your country below for local telephone numbers and guide prices

-Weather and time of year are obviously two important considerations.
-East Africa’s long rains happen in April and May, so this tends to be the time we encourage clients to stay away from the country.
-In Southern Africa, the rains fall between December and March, so January, February and early March are the months we prefer to avoid.
+Another important aspect that the YZ experts will ask you is when you are thinking of traveling, as weather and time of year should certainly be taken into consideration.
+In Southern Africa, the rains fall between December and March, so January, February, and early March are the months we prefer to avoid.
 Interestingly, Cape Town, being so far south, is excellent at this time of year, but the safari parks of Southern Africa are not nearly as good as they are during other periods.
+In East Africa, the long rains happen in April and May, so this tends to be the time we encourage clients to stay away from the country.

-Some countries cater well for first timers, whereas others offer an experience that’s better for experienced safari hands, or simply adventurous travellers.
-Here’s an introduction to their differences:
+Some countries cater well for first-timers, whereas others offer an experience that’s better for experienced safari hands or simply adventurous travellers.

 East Africa